proactiveops/picofun/example/README.md

 ## Generating Lambdas

-To generate the Lambda functions and associated Terraform, run the following commmand:
+To generate the Lambda functions and associated Terraform, you can run the following commmand:

 ```sh
 picofun --config-file example/picofun.toml zendesk https://developer.zendesk.com/zendesk/oas.yaml